masterquiroga/tls1.q/README.md

-# Reproducible research for the "Performance for the Post-quantum Schemes in the Transport Layer Security Protocol" article
+# Reproducible research for the "Performance of the Post-quantum Schemes in the Transport Layer Security Protocol" article

 ![PQTLS article](./assets/img/article.png)